 - Speculative trading risks: SGX Nifty investing encourages short-term speculation.
 It is also heavily influenced by global market trends.

-- High volatility: Gift Nifty can cause sharp fluctuations affecting Indian markets.
+- High volatility: SGX Nifty index can cause sharp fluctuations affecting Indian markets.

 - May cause confusion: Since SGX investing takes place over the course of 16 hours per day as compared to 6 hours on the BSE and NSE, it may create confusion for investors.

-SGX Nifty (now called Gift Nifty) is an important tool for investors and traders keen on assessing the Indian market’s pre-opening signals and global sentiment.
-The SGX Nifty full form, representing the Singapore Exchange’s Nifty futures, reflects India’s market performance trends well before the domestic market opens.
-It has further sector specific indexes such as the Singapore Bank Nifty that might interest certain investors.
+SGX Nifty is an important tool for investors and traders looking to assess the Indian market’s pre-opening signals and global sentiment.
+It reflects market trends before the domestic market opens and also includes sector-specific indices, such as the Singapore Bank Nifty, that may be relevant to certain investors.

-Its trading schedule provides access and flexibility for investors worldwide to engage with India’s equity market.
-Understanding how SGX Nifty works and its potential impact on the market equips traders to make informed decisions and plan their positions in advance.
+Its trading schedule offers global investors greater access and flexibility to engage with India’s equity market.
+Understanding how SGX Nifty works and how it can influence market sentiment helps traders make more informed decisions and plan their positions more effectively.

 What is the purpose of SGX Nifty?